Skip to content

 Transformed data frame with group statistics features.

-Source code in src/centimators/feature_transformers.py
+Source code in src/centimators/feature_transformers/stats.py

 @nw.narwhalify(allow_series=True)